-The MCO shall comply with the Personal Care Services Provider Manual chapter of the Medicaid Services Manual and the additional requirements below.
+The MCO shall comply with the Personal Care Services Provider Manual and Specialized Behavioral Health Provider Manual chapters of the Medicaid Services Manual and the additional requirements below.

-Electronic Visit Verification for EPSDT PCS
+Electronic Visit Verification for EPSDT PCS and Behavioral Health PCS

-The Louisiana Service Reporting Systems (LaSRS) is LDH's electronic visit verification (EVV) system for providers of Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) personal care services (PCS).
-Utilization of an EVV system is a federal requirement that applies to all managed care EPSDT PCS providers.
+The Louisiana Service Reporting Systems (LaSRS) is LDH's electronic visit verification (EVV) system for providers of Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) personal care services (PCS) and behavioral health personal care services.
+Utilization of an EVV system is a federal requirement that applies to all managed care PCS providers.